Karimka0/FindEulerPath/README.md

 This project contains a C++ implementation of searching Euler path or cycle both in directed and in undirected graphs.
 The program is created as part of the "Discrete analysis" course by A.M.
 Raigorodskiy at Moscow Institute of Physics and Technology.

 ## Overview
 The program accepts the number of vertices and the adjacency matrix of the graph as input.
 The program checks whether this graph is oriented.
 Next, the program checks the condition of criterion for the degree of vertices and the connectivity of the graph.
 If the graph is connected and the criterion is correct, then the graph is Euler graph or semi-Euler graph.
-And depending on this, the program outputs an Euler cycle or a path, respectively (соответственно).
+And depending on this, the program outputs an Euler cycle or a path, respectively.

 ## Features

 - Determines if a given graph has an Eulerian path or cycle.
 - Outputs the Eulerian path or cycle if one exists.
-- - Can process both directed and undirected graphs.
+- Can process both directed and undirected graphs.

 ## How to Use